tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 The obvious question here is _"Have I handled all failure cases sufficiently?"_

-This can involve meny things, such as _handling nulls_, _catching exceptions_,
+This can involve many things, such as _handling nulls_, _catching exceptions_,
-_raising exceptions_, _displaying meaninful error messages_, etc.
+_raising exceptions_, _displaying meaningful error messages_, etc.

 ### Other Factors